 First, scroll down to the end of the post to download the template and cut fabric pieces for hexagons.

-In my design shop, FREE.
-No code needed.
-There are three-quarter inch and 1 inch hexagon templates.
+scroll down to the bottom of this post - there are three-quarter inch and 1 inch hexagon templates.
 Starting with one inch hexies will be easier.

 Once you've downloaded the file, save it to your computer, open in Adobe reader and print.
 A good option is to print on thin cardstock, but is not absolutely necessary.
 I use paper - and paper hexie templates CAN be reused too.